zOrOjUrO/pySX127x-mMPLR/README.md

 # This fork - pyLoRa
-This fork is an adaptation and an improved version of the original mayeranalytic work (mayeranalytics/pySX127x) LORA_CLIENT can be used to communicate with the Arduino through the RADIOHEAD library, for more information see these examples -> [rpsreal/LoRa_Ra-02_Arduino](https://github.com/rpsreal/LoRa_Ra-02_Arduino).
+This fork is an adaptation and an improved version of the original mayeranalytic work (mayeranalytics/pySX127x) pyLoRa can be used to communicate with the Arduino through the RADIOHEAD library, for more information see these examples -> [rpsreal/LoRa_Ra-02_Arduino](https://github.com/rpsreal/LoRa_Ra-02_Arduino).

 **Update 05/2018 - Added encrypted versions**
 For security reasons it is advisable to use the encrypted versions that use [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES).
 You can also use them to communicate with the Arduino.